jeffmcmahan/aro/README.md

 # Aro
 ## Introduction
 Aro is a development tool which configures arrow functions so they can contain enforceable parameter type checks, return type checks, preconditions, and postconditions, entirely *in situ*.
 The type checks and contracts are enforced only during development/debugging.

 ```sh
 npm install aro
 ```

-There are several ways to run your code so that the type checks and contracts are enforced.
-First, you can tell node to execute your code in debug mode using `node inspect`:
+There are several ways to tell Aro to enforce the type checks and contracts.
+The first option is tell node to execute your code in debug mode using `node inspect`:

 ```
 node inspect ./my-project
 ```

-Alternatively, set the `NODE_ENV` environment variable to `development`:
+Alternatively, set `NODE_ENV` to `development`:

 ```
 NODE_ENV="development" node ./my-project
 ```

-Or simply pass `--development` as a flag when you start node:
+Or pass `--development` as a flag when you start node:

 ```
 node ./my-project --development